Industry Structure and Development

 A cost effective manufacturing base which keeps cost lower by 10 -25 per cent relative to operations in Europe and Latin America.
 Its proximity to key automotive markets such as ASEAN, Europe, Japan and Korea is also an enabling factor.
 GST rates are being adjusted from to time to spur demand.

-Your Company is uniquely positioned in the high precision friction solutions industry ,with its enviable position based on technology leadership, quality and innovative design, lower cost of production, low leverage and strong de-risked customer relationships.
+Your Company is uniquely positioned in the high precision friction solutions industry, with its enviable position based on technology leadership, quality and innovative design, lower cost of production, low leverage and strong de-risked customer relationships.
 In addition to the geographical and locational advantage, the cultural advantage of a less hierarchical, flatter organization with a collaborative working style is an additional distinct advantage which can be leveraged for global expansion as a strategy.

 As the industry dynamics and the new product lines get redefined, the Company is preparing to:

-• Potential Growth Market - expansion of product range and penetration at Companys large Key Global Customers, that span ICE/Hybrid EV and Agnostic (technology - driven common platforms that would not change in this transition
+Focus on precision component categories, like new generation of light weight bearings that could provide higher margins, expansion of product range and penetration at Companys large Key Global Customers, that span ICE/Hybrid EV and Agnostic (technology - driven common platforms that would not change in this transition).

 Financials